Undergraduate students, graduate students and post-doctoral fellows are essential to the success of researchers and a Research Chair.

 Students seeking doctoral studies will have to put a lot of effort into a long* -term research project.
 In addition to curiosity and a desire to learn, the success of doctoral students requires resilience and tolerance for the natural ambiguity that characterizes high-level research.
 The Telfer School of Management has a PhD in Management program.

-Students who wish to do a PhD under my supervision must send me an email with a curriculum vitae, a transcript and a motivation text of 600 words.
+Students who wish to do a PhD under my supervision must send me an email with a curriculum vitae, a transcript and a 600-word motivation text.
 This text will have to demonstrate a strong link between the planned research, the expected results and the research program.
 In addition, the text should explain – by including a short review of scientific literature – how the expected results will contribute more broadly to the advancement of knowledge.

 1 Keep in mind that my agreement to work with a student does not constitute acceptance in any program — students still need to apply.